 There are still some countries that permit the use of ibogaine in treatment, despite the risks.
 For example, some Caribbean nations, Costa Rico, Mexico and the Czech Republic.

 A person who wishes to recover from alcoholism or addiction to benzodiazepines should be warned that this drug can increase the risk of seizures during withdrawing from those drugs, according to researchers at the US National Institute on Drug Abuse.

 Ibogaine triggers hallucinations that may give some people the illusion of a different understanding of themselves and the universe, but actually, they are simply under the influence of a strong, mind-altering drug.

 If a person has a change of viewpoint that helps him stop using drugs, problems can arise when he (or she) returns to the home environment with no other change that just this viewpoint.
 When difficulties, setbacks or other problems present themselves, if a person has not also improved his coping skills, these difficulties may trigger a return to the escape that worked before - substance abuse.

-After forty-five years of experience helping addicts recover, Narconon has found that the best place to find lasting sobriety is in the real world.
+After 50 years of experience helping addicts recover, Narconon has found that the best place to find lasting sobriety is in the real world.
 By detoxifying the effects of addictive drugs and building stable life skills, a person is more capable of sustaining a long, sober future after graduation.
-No drugs are ever used as part of treatment at any Narconon center.
 A sober future is best begun with a sober recovery program.